xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config linux-x64 -C ~/Work/xpack-dev-tools/clang-xpack.git
 ```

-About 1h45 later, the output of the build script is a compressed
+About 130 minutes later (2h10), the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console